Hero

 Pros

-• Fully open source and free to self-host — you control all your data
+• Open source and free to self-host — you control all your data

-• Privacy-first design: no cookies, anonymized tracking, GDPR/CCPA compliant
+• Privacy-first: no cookies, anonymized tracking, GDPR/CCPA compliant

-• GraphQL API allows custom integrations and flexible querying
+• GraphQL API for custom integrations and flexible querying

 Cons